Why I Love doTERRA Essential Oils

 I ask my clients to rate their stress levels out of ten.
 I ask them if they have a self-care practice, if they meditate or practice any form of relaxation therapy.
 It is not uncommon for women in particular to state that they simply do not have any time for themselves.

-Even though I spend an hour on average with people, there is still not quite time enough to delve into a potential self-care practice that could revolutionise their health and wellbeing.
+And even though I spend an hour on average with people, there is still not quite time enough to delve into a potential self-care practice that could revolutionise their health and wellbeing.

-Even if all they did were plug in a diffuser and inhale some calming, grounding or uplifting aromatics, they would be supporting their wellbeing in such a profound way – I know this because it has done this for me.
+If all they did were plug in a diffuser and inhale some calming, grounding or uplifting aromatics, they would be supporting their wellbeing in such a profound way – I know this because it has done this for me.

-Which leads me to doTERRA
+Which lead me to doTERRA

 doTERRA is the largest essential oil company in the world.
 Their essential oils are ethically and sustainably sourced, they are independently verified, and are absolute top quality.